michaelcoxon/collections/README.md

 The Queryable class is mostly fluent by design and allows chaining of *query-like* methods to filter or aggregate an array or collection.

-It has been modelled off of the .NET Fluent LINQ extension methods.
+ - It has been modelled off of the .NET Fluent LINQ extension methods.

-It inherits from Collection.
+ - It inherits from Collection.
+ - As with collections, queryables are immutable - **Every method returns a new Queryable if it returns a Queryable**

 ## Predicate type
 A Predicate is a delegate method that takes an item of the queryable as